DTLA, A Staycation Paradise

 DTLA, with an assortment of amazing hotels – each possessing a unique charm, history, and point of view for every type of guest and personality – is an ideal staycation destination.
 Learn what makes Downtown hotels so special.

-Wilshire Grand Center is no ordinary building.
-As the newest and tallest skyscraper in Los Angeles, it elevates the Downtown skyline with a distinctive spire evoking grandeur and a vision of the future.
+Wilshire Grand Center is no ordinary building, it elevates the Downtown skyline with a distinctive spire evoking grandeur and a vision of the future.
 The InterContinental is housed within this masterpiece of glass and steel, boasting a unique sky lobby on the 70th floor and an open-air rooftop bar 1,100 feet above the city.
 Within the hotel, hundreds of art pieces tell the story of Los Angeles, including a sculptural installation comprising 86,000 human figurines joined together.

 Even if you haven’t stayed at the Westin Bonaventure, you’ve definitely seen it – in numerous TV shows and movies or simply walking through Downtown.
 Its atrium-style hotel design is unmistakable.
 Built in 1976, the bold use of mirrors and circular shapes imagined a futuristic Los Angeles with pedestrian skywalks and a revolving lounge that shows the city from every angle.
 Due to its wondrous architecture, it remains a landmark of contemporary hotel design and a popular location for filming.